Mercure (ballet): Revivals

 London's Ballet Rambert mounted a more faithful version at the Lyric Theatre, Hammersmith on June 22, 1931.
 Frederick Ashton choreographed and danced Mercury, Tamara Karsavina guest-starred as Venus, and William Chappell portrayed Apollo.
 Constant Lambert revived Ashton's production for the Camargo Society at the Savoy Theatre in London on June 27, 1932, with Walter Gore and Alicia Markova as Mercury and Venus (renamed Terpsichore).
 Lambert also conducted a radio broadcast of Satie's music for Mercure over the BBC on July 13, 1932, and wrote admiringly of it in his book Music Ho!
 A Study of Music in Decline (1934).

 An adaptation entitled The Home Life of The Gods was produced by the Littlefield Ballet in Philadelphia in December 1936.
 The choreography was by Lasar Galpern.

 Since World War II, Mercure has existed primarily as a concert piece.
 Désormière kept it in his repertoire and there is a live recording (December 2, 1947) of him performing it with the Orchestre National de France.
 Lambert broadcast Mercure again with the London Symphony Orchestra on June 14, 1949, as part of a three-concert Satie series he conducted for the BBC Third Programme.
 Apart from Satie's score (first published in 1930), all that survives of the original production are Picasso's drop curtain and a few design sketches and photographs.
 The curtain was restored in 1998 and is on display at the Musée National d'Art Moderne in Paris.
-A woven tapestry replica, authorized by the artist in the late 1960s, hangs in the lobby of the Exxon Building in Manhattan.
+A woven tapestry replica, authorized by the artist in the late 1960s, hangs in the lobby of the 1251 Avenue of the Americas building in Manhattan.

-In 1980, composer Harrison Birtwistle published his own instrumental arrangement of Mercure, echoing a long-held (and disputed) opinion that Satie lacked skill as an orchestrator.Robert Adlington, "The Music of Harrison Birtwistle", Cambridge University Press, 2006, p.
-174.
+In 1980, composer Harrison Birtwistle published his own instrumental arrangement of Mercure, echoing a long-held (and disputed) opinion that Satie lacked skill as an orchestrator.